Our research agenda spans from developing intelligent systems to designing and implementing measures to ensure societal acceptance of systems.

 Develop intelligent systems

 In the field of AI, researchers are working on enhancing the explainability and interpretability of results.
-Generative AI tasks, which have gained significant attention in recent years, are evaluated based on validity instead of correct answer rates due to the absence of a single correct answer.
+Generative AI tasks, which have gained significant attention in recent years, are evaluated based on validity rather than on correct answer rates because there is no single correct answer.
 When developing new intelligent systems, evaluation criteria should be established concurrently.

 Design a framework in which the system is trusted

-In order for a system to be trusted, it needs to undergo various performance and property verifications.
+For a system to be trusted, it must undergo various performance and property verifications.
 It encompasses the concepts of durability, availability, fault-tolerant, error-tolerant, correctness, reliability, dependability, explainability, responsibility, traceability, dependability, explainability, responsibility, traceability, consistency, integrity, confidentiality, social acceptability, feasibility, possibilities, verifiability, validity, and so on.
-By properly evaluating these factors and disclosing the results, the created system can earn trust from society.
+By properly evaluating these factors and disclosing the results, the system can earn society’s trust.

 It is important to ensure that evaluation results are communicated in a way that is understandable to many people.
 Valid arguments should not be overshadowed by unproven falsehoods.
-When designing an advanced intelligent system, it is crucial to establish a system that can be verified by anyone at any time.
+When designing an advanced intelligent system, it is crucial to ensure it can be verified by anyone at any time.

 A chiral aperiodic monotile as a motif